-- Decrease in Rates and taxes by 2%
+- Increase Property Rates and taxes by 2%

 - Increase Water by 4,5%

 - Increase Sanitation by 4,5%

 - Increase Refuse removal 4,5%

-- Increase Electricity 6.4%, we are awaiting the outcomes of the application and the NERSA approval is the final approval of tariff increases to be affected from 1 July 2020.
+- Increase Electricity 6.22%, we are awaiting the outcomes of the application and the NERSA approval is the final approval of tariff increases to be affected from 1 July 2020.

-In the 2020/21 financial year, our focus as directed by council would be as follows short- and long-term financial sustainability
+In the 2020/21 financial year, our focus as directed by council would be as follows:

-Preparing for a SMART City

-Revenue Enhancement

-Implementation of the Integrated Infrastructure Development Master Plan

-Supporting our SMME's

-Sustain Political and Administrative Stability

-Improve in the monitoring & evaluation of institutional performance

-Explore funding options for roads & storm water

-Staff performance and staff morale

-Professionalization of the Technical, Infrastructure & Community Services

-I want to say to administration, let this opportunity address our challenges, and not be a theory of some other municipality to be tried here.
+- Preparing for a SMART City - short- and long-term financial sustainability post COVID 19 - Revenue Enhancement - Implementation of the Integrated Infrastructure Development Master Plan - Supporting our SMME's - Sustain Political and Administrative Stability - Improve in the monitoring & evaluation of institutional performance - Explore funding options for roads & storm water - Staff performance and staff morale - Professionalization of the Technical, Infrastructure & Community Services

 We must be creative, engage broadly and ensure that we benefit as a municipality and the community of Kgatelopele.
 We expect you to take us in confidence as you engage and provide continuous feedback through the portfolio committees of the Municipality.